Louksi/Research-Article-Synthesis/report.md

 **Objective evaluations**

-The objective evaluations are conducted on three criteria: adherence to the rhythm prompt, adherence to the timbre prompt, and audio quality of the synthetizations.
+The objective evaluations are conducted according to three criteria: adherence to the rhythm prompt, adherence to the timbre prompt, and audio quality of the synthesized outputs.

-The evaluation of the adherence to the rhythm prompt is about measuring how well the rhytmic structure of the rhythm prompt was preserved in the associated generation.
+The evaluation of the adherence to the rhythm prompt aims to measure how well the rhytmic structure of the rhythm prompt was preserved in the associated generation.
 Evaluations were carried out on all variants of TRIA and MelodyFlow, and on the random anchor.
-The metric used here is the F1 score, to measure the correspondance between transcription - the audio generated by the model, and ground truth - the prompt given to the model in input supplemented with human annotations about the kick, snare, and hi-hat in the audio.
+The metric used here is the F1 score, to measure the correspondance between transcription - the audio generated by the model, and ground truth - the prompt given to the model in input, supplemented with human annotations about the kick, snare, and hi-hat in the audio.
-// EXPLAIN F1 SCORE AND HOW THEY RETRIEVED IT //
-A higher F1 score shows for tighter correspondance between the two audios.
+To compute the F1 score, both the generated audio and the rhythm prompt are transcribed into discrete drum event sequences.
+For each of the sequences, the precision measures the proportion of correctly generated events among all predicted events, while recall measures the proportion of ground-truth events that are successfully repreduced in the generated output.
+The F1 score is the harmonic mean of precision and recall.
+A higher F1 score indicates a tighter correspondence between the rhythmic structure of the prompt and that of the generated audio.

 // INSERER FIGURE

-// timbre adh
+Adherence to the timbre prompt evaluates how well the instrumental characteristics from the timbre audio prompt are preserved in the synthesized output.
+In TRIA, timbre prompts consist of short drum audio excerpts drawn from MoisesDB, and the evaluation assesses whether the generated audio reflects the spectral and perceptual qualities of the provided timbre example.
+Unlike rhythm adherence, timbre similarity is evaluated using audio embedding distances.
+The generated audio is compared to the timbre prompt in a learned feature space designed to capture perceptual similarity.

 // audio quality
-Finally, in order to measure the realism of the synthetizations from TRIA compared to random excerpts from MoisesDataBase.
+Finally, the realism and perceptual quality of the synthetized audio are evaluated by comparing TRIA’s outputs to random drum excerpts from MoisesDB, which serve as a reference distribution of real drum sounds.
-Here the authors decided against comparing TRIA's generations againds MelodyFlows since MelodyFlows uses text prompt describing the timbre prompt.
+Here the authors decided to avoid comparing TRIA's generations against MelodyFlows since MelodyFlows uses text prompt describing the timbre prompt.
-The metric used here is Kernel Audio Distance, or KAD, which is
+The metric used here is Kernel Audio Distance, or KAD.
+KAD measures the distance between two distributions of audio samples by computing a Maximum Mean Discrepancy (MMD) between their embeddings in a learned feature space.
-// EXPLAIN KAD
+Lower KAD values indicate that the generated audio is closer to the reference distribution and therefore more realistic.
-The authors used two types of KAD for the evalutation: KAD-PANN, which ...
+The authors used two types of KAD for the evalutation: KAD-PANN, relies on embessings extracted from a Pretrained Audio Neural Network model, emphasizing acoustic and timbral characteristics.
-And also KAD-ClapLaionMusic, which ...
+And also KAD-ClapLaionMusic, which uses embeddings from a CLAP model trained on the LAION-Music dataset.
+It captures higher-level perceptual and musical attributes, from a human-like point of view.
+The authors used both methods to assess audio quality from complementary perceptual perspectives.

 The results of the rhythmic evaluation show TRIA 2-band is performing significantly better than MelodyFlow for beatboxing.
 The kick and snare placement is better matching the audio prompt.